ventinus/Budget/README.md

 1. Find Genymotion’s copy of adb.
 On macOS for example, this is normally `/Applications/Genymotion.app/Contents/MacOS/tools/`.
 2. Add the Genymotion tools directory to your path (instructions for [Mac](http://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [Linux](http://www.computerhope.com/issues/ch001647.htm), and [Windows](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).
 3. Make sure that you can run adb from your terminal.

+## TODOS

+next:
+- switch to using a tab nav on the bottom of the screen rather than the navigation route. back button replaces current menu/close buttons
+- always show current cash acount totals in day breakdown
+- allow way to delete accounts
+  - should not be able to delete account if it has recurringEvents. or do a dependent destroy. maybe display message saying all associated events will be destroyed and must confirm

+future:
+- add sorting options to accounts page (name, date, amount... all 'columns') and up|down
+- add transactions to track single deposits and expenses?
+  - create/add label to transactions (labels are automatically created by account/recurrent event names)
+- style DayBreakdown page
+- create Summary container (home page?) with some stats
+  - lowest and highest amounts
+  - cumulative totals on a weekly/monthly basis (local state option)
+  - add some kind of trends overview (based on defined budgets)
+- add budgets and incorporate how budgets are utilized in forecast
+- add notification for falling below comfort level
+- add error messages for input fields
+- hide recurring events add button when no cash accounts have been created
+- add labels to form fields (as are done in "Date", "Repeat Every", etc.)
+- add error message for trying to delete a cash account used in recurring events
+- prevent creating a recurring event when no cash accounts present
+- rewrite docs ;)

 ## Customizing App Display Name and Icon